gyzkard/gy-sang/README.md

 # gy-sang

-Strong types for C++ to distinguish between zero, one or other numbers based indexes.
+Strong angle types for C++ to distinguish between degree and radian and possibly other types.

 ## Quickstart